Wheeland Beach on the island of Providenciales in the Turks and Caicos

 An access to Wheeland Beach along the old Northwest Point Trail.

-Wheeland Beach is a remote and largely inaccessible coast, located to the west of the settlements of Blue Hills and Wheeland.
-The beach is essentially the continuation to the northwest of Blue Hills Beach.
+Wheeland Beach is a remote and largely inaccessible coast located west of the settlements of Blue Hills and Wheeland.
+The beach is essentially the northwest continuation of Blue Hills Beach.

-Wheeland Beach is quite beautiful, yet due to being exposed to the typical eastern trade winds, the coast often has choppy water conditions, and flotsam and seaweed is typically present on the beach.
+Wheeland Beach is quite beautiful—yet, due to being exposed to the typical eastern trade winds, the coast often has choppy water conditions and flotsam and seaweed on the beach.

 During atypically calm weather conditions, interesting snorkeling can be had at the many coral heads found off the beach.

-As a windswept and remote coast, Wheeland Beach is scenic, yet not quite as conducive for general swimming as many of the other beaches on Providenciales are.
-The area however offers beautiful views and decent sightings of wildlife, with brown pelicans, ospreys, and shore birds being common.
+As a windswept, remote coast, Wheeland Beach is not quite as conducive to general swimming as many of the other beaches on Providenciales.
+The area, however, offers beautiful views and decent sightings of birdlife.
+It's common to see brown pelicans, ospreys, and shore birds here.

 Aerial view of the Wheeland sand quarry and ocean near Blue Hills